python-boltons/cc-python/{{cookiecutter.git_repo_name}}/CONTRIBUTING.md

 ## New Releases

-A reminder for the maintainers on how to release a new version of this package to [PyPI][3].
+This section serves as a reminder to the maintainers of this project on how to release a new version of this package to [PyPI][3].

 Make sure all your changes are committed and that you have [bumpversion][2] installed.
 Then run:

 ```bash
 bumpversion patch  # possible values: major / minor / patch